open-telemetry/opentelemetry-collector-contrib/receiver/gitmetricsreceiver/README.md

 ## Getting Started

-The collection interval is defaulted to 30 seconds across the board.
+The collection interval is common to all scrapers and is set to 30 seconds by default.

 ```yaml
 gitmetrics: